-Considering that the majority of most of the end-user population was is illiterate with no basic skill of reading, the PDproject developer chose a verbal form of invitation in their mother tongue local language i.e., Hindi.
-The PDproject developer employed the following methods of invitation to the end-users:
+Considering that most of the end-user population is illiterate, the project developer chose a verbal form of invitation in the local language i.e., Hindi.
+The project developer employed the following methods of invitation to the end-users:

 - a.
-An announcement in the nearby-project area using a loud-speaker system installed on a moving van. - Continuous announcements in common areas such as religious places, schools, bus stands, panchayat meetings and other common community locations. - c.
+An announcement in the project area using a loud-speaker system installed on a moving van. - Continuous announcements in common areas such as religious places, schools, bus stands, panchayat meetings and other common community locations. - c.
 Verbal door-to-door message by local representatives of the project mainly through female staff to ensure good communication with women.